vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 Because BM25 builds a statistical model of *your* data, and lets face it, the exact words that the user types are still vital in 2024 for high-precision search.

-Vespa supports multiple retrieval and ranking methods, so unlike single-vector vendors, we want to help you build search applications that actually perform well using the best possible method.
+Vespa supports multiple retrieval and ranking methods, so unlike other vendors with fewer capabilities, we want to help you build search applications that perform well using the best possible method.

 We will not hide simple baselines to sell storage and compute units without significant benefits for the application.

 **What are the tradeoffs here?
 It must be more expensive than single-vector models?**